csbridge/turkey-21-website/README.md

 + `imageURL` (string): the URL of the image to use in the table for this problem.
 Prepended with domain.
 In other words, if the site is `online.csbridge.org`, the image would be assumed to have the URL `online.csbridge.org/[URL]`.
 + `title_en` (string): the project title (English)
++ `title_tr` (string): the project title (Turkish)
 + `difficulty` (integer): a difficulty rating, 1 (easy), 2 (medium) or 3 (hard)
 + `url` (string): the project URL.
 Prepended with domain and language.
 In other words, if the site is `online.csbridge.org`, the english version of this project would be assumed to have the URL `online.csbridge.org/en/[URL]`.
 + `teachURL` (string): an optional URL to the SL guide for this project.
 Same format as `url`.

-You'll notice that the title ends in `_en`.
-These correspond to the language codes used by the site - currently, we use "en" for English.
+You'll notice that there is a field `titleen` and `title_tr`.
+These correspond to the language codes used by the site - currently, we use "en" for English and "tr" for Turkish.
 Therefore, it is expected that these objects have a version of the title field for each supported language.
 If you wanted to add support for other languages, you should add additional fields for those languages alongside the Turkish and English versions.

 ### Updating Lecture Materials
 The lectures dropdown in the navigation bar is **generated automatically** based on the contents of the `templates/lectures.json` file.
 In other words, you should not modify the HTML file that represents the navbar dropdown for lecture materials - it is reading from this JSON file to know what to display.
 This makes translation easier because all translations are in one file.
 This file contains an array of JSON objects, one per lecture that should be displayed.
 Each lecture's information contains the lecture title (including translations) and links to its slides and code (if applicable).
 See the file itself for an example of its structure.
 Below, we specify in more detail the general format the file is expected to have.